alexhsamuel/apsis/docs/concepts.rst

 You can apply the following operations, to induce transitions explicitly:

-- You can *start* a **scheduled**.
+- You can *start* a **scheduled** run.
 Apsis no longer waits for its schedule time, and transitions it immediately to **waiting**.
 If it has conditions that are not yet fulfilled, it will not start immediately.

 - You can *start* a **waiting** run.
 Apsis no longer checks its conditions, starts the run's program, and transitions the run to **running**.